This article discuses how to cook basmati rice. Known as chawal, this is an essential recipe to go with almost any

 There are just a few things about cooking rice.
 The first is to use a good quality basmati rice.
-This need not be expensive and good rice is usually available from supermarkets – you should look for rice imported from India or Pakistan.
+Good rice is usually available from supermarkets – you should look for rice imported from India or Pakistan.
 The second is to wash and soak the rice before cooking.
 This makes a noticeable difference to the completed dish.
 You may feel that washing rice removes valuable nutrients.
 Nutritionists partly agree, but you are mainly removing pure starch.
 Lastly, you must cook the rice gently.
 A rolling boil with frequent heavy stirring will break the rice down and you will use lose the texture.

 Wash and soak your good quality basmati rice, then do as little as possible to cook it.
 You will be rewarded with fluffy rice that still has distinct grains.

 - 1 litre water

 - Rinse the rice in cold water and stir it with your hands thoroughly.
 Discard the water and repeat this step twice more.
 This will remove any excess starch.
 Note that after the third rinse that the water will not be clear, but will be noticeably less cloudy than after the first rinse.

 - Leave the rice to soak, covered in clean cold water for 30 minutes.